Style Guidelines for Secrecy and Society

 - Submit your manuscript, including tables, figures, and appendices, as a single file .doc or .docx file.

-Reviews must conform to Chicago style and Verdana font type.
-Include the following information in the header of your document:
+Reviews (e.g., book, film) must conform to Chicago style and Verdana font type.
+Include the following information in the review header:

 - Citation information